n8thantran/SJHacks-2025/README.md

 # TrafficO

 ## Summary
 TrafficO is a next-generation traffic management platform that brings real-time intelligence to city streets.
 Our live dashboard visualizes traffic flow, congestion, and emergency vehicle movement on an interactive map of downtown San Jose.
-Using advanced AI, TrafficO detects vehicles—including ambulances and fire-trucks directly from camera feeds, tracks their movement, and dynamically adapts traffic signals to clear the way for first responders.
+Using advanced AI, TrafficO detects vehicles, including ambulances and fire trucks, directly from camera feeds, tracks their movement, and dynamically adapts traffic signals to clear the way for first responders.

 ## Features
 - Live Map Dashboard